Azure Subnet Peering

 Establishing a Subnet Peering

 Creating a peering is just like creating a VNet peering.
-In fact that's really what you are doing but with the added flags to say don't peer the entire VNet and another flag to say which subnets you want to include.
-We'll start with subnet1 in both VNets to see what happens.
+In fact, that's really what you're doing, but with added flags to say don't peer the entire VNet and another flag to say which subnets you want to include.
+I'll start with subnet1 in both VNets to see what happens.

 az network vnet peering create -n "vnet1-1-to-vnet2-1" -g vnet-demo-rg -o none\